Studying Sternberg’s views of intelligence – A brief overview of the three-fold view of intelligence (or triarchic intelligence)

 In studying different views and theories on intelligence and creativity I have become a fan of the works of Dr. Robert J. Sternberg – his writings are quite prolific.
-While I confess I am intrigued by many alternative definitions of intelligence, what initially intrigued me about Dr. Sternberg’s early work in this area was that he not only describes three distinct subtheories or metacomponents, but he also takes into consideration how the varied aspects can be used and balanced.
+While I confess I am intrigued by many alternative definitions of intelligence, what initially fascinated me about Dr. Sternberg’s early work in this area was that he not only describes three distinct subtheories or metacomponents, but he also takes into consideration how the varied aspects can be used and balanced.

 One of Sternberg’s very succinct definitions of intelligence states:

 “Intelligent behavior involves adapting to your environment, changing your environment, or selecting a better environment.”

 If we look at his early work on reconceptualizing what intelligence is we can see that there is a close link to that of Aristotle’s ancient premise that intelligence is composed of three aspects theoretical, practical, and productive intelligence.
 In Sternberg’s view intelligence revolves around the interchange of analytical, practical, and creative aspects of the mind.
 He notes on many occasions that what most IQ tests measure is only the componential/analytical component in intelligence.